SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 2. For accessing customer tenants, the microservice installs a set of required permissions for being able to operate.

 A microservice is associated with a service user in the {{< management-tenant >}}, which will make sure that only its subscriptions are returned.
 A microservice is also associated with a set of permissions that it requires for carrying out its function on a customer tenant.
-These permissions are visualized in the Administration application.
+These permissions are visualized in the Administration web app.
 The permissions are associated with the service user that is created when a platform administration associates a microservice with a tenant.

 ### Users and roles